jaredchu/Magento2-Docker-Development/README.md

 # Magento2 Docker Development
-Simple, fast and easy way to develop Magento 2 on localhost
+Simple, fast and easy way to run and develop Magento 2 on localhost.
 ## Why
 - Running Magento 2 project really fast on your machine.
 - Just a few steps to setup.